 Instruction to the editor: Please make the following changes starting from P60L21 in TGah D0.1.

-The TIM Segment Number subfield indicates the index of the TIM segment encoded in the Partial Virtual Bitmap field.
-Using this subfield, a STA computes the TIM segment range (start and end blocks within a Page segment) using the Page Offset and the Length of Page Segment (see 9.32j (TIM and Page segmentation)) values from the Segment Count element (see 8.4.2.170c (Segment Count element)) as:
+The TIM Segment Number subfield indicates the index of the TIM segment encoded in the Partial Virtual Bitmap field. (see 9.32j (TIM and Page segmentation))

-For zero value in the TIM Segment Number field:

-TIM segment start = Page Offset

-For non-zero value in TIM Segment Number field:

-TIM segment start = Page Offset + ((Length of Page Segment) × (TIM Segment Number -1)) + 1

-TIM segment end = Page Offset + Length of Page Segment × TIM Segment Number

 The Page Index subfield indicates the index of the Page encoded in the Partial Virtual Bitmap field.